it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 #### Level 1

+##### Benefit

+The security service does not depend on functional parts of the solution.

+> Implied by answering **Yes, written by third party** to Level 1 of component design.

+##### Quality attributes

 Exhibits loose coupling, encapsulation, and information hiding properties to allow the 1st and 2nd degree components to change without having an effect on the other.
 These segregates design decisions that are most likely to change in order to protect security services from modification if the design decision is changed.

 Questions

 #### Level 2

-There is a simple and stable interface which is not concerned with the other module's internal implementation

-Questions

-#### Level 3

 There is minimal effort to use and verify use of security service.
 It is easy for the 1st degree component to be used by other components.
 Its use can be easily validated.

+#### Level 3

+There is a simple and stable interface which is not concerned with the other module's internal implementation

+Questions

 ## Technical Guidance